newrelic/node-newrelic/CONTRIBUTING.md

 If you have these all running locally on the standard ports, then you are good to go.
 However, the suggested path is to use [Docker](http://www.docker.com).
-If you use OS X or Windows, use Docker Machine, which can be installed as a part of [Docker Toolbox](https://docs.docker.com/toolbox).
-Then, run `npm run services` to start docker containers for each of the above services.
+If you use macOS or Windows, install [Docker Desktop] (https://www.docker.com/products/docker-desktop).
+Then, run `npm run services` to download and launch docker containers for each of the above services.

 If you have these services available on non-standard ports or elsewhere on your network, you can use the following environment variables to tell the tests where